What is a

 URL parameter cleaning

-When to use a URL shortener
+When should you use a URL shortener?

 Instagram & social media